Our products

 Icelandic cod

 This difference is especially noticeable in salted cod.
-The salting process amplifies texture differences: a salted Norwegian cod will be correct, but a salted Icelandic cod will be exceptional, with that smoothness and gelatin that make all the difference in a pil pil or a brandade.
+The salting process amplifies texture differences: a salted Norwegian cod will be correct, but a salted Icelandic cod will be exceptional, with that unctuousness and gelatin that make all the difference in a pil pil or a brandade.

 In 2023, the Icelandic Marine Research Institute recommended quotas that were fully respected.
 The health of the Icelandic cod stock is a national priority, not just an industrial one.

-Price and market
+Price and Market

 Advantages